-For the first time in his military career, McClellan acted decisively.
+McClellan responded decisively.
 The principal reason for this was due to McClellan receiving a copy of Lee’s orders that one the Confederate’s subordinates had lost.
 McClellan realized that Lee had divided his forces, and McClellan hoped to destroy the individual parts of the Army of Northern Virginia before they could be reunited.
 The major confrontation of Lee’s invasion occurred near Sharpsburg, Maryland along Antietam Creek.
 On September 17, 1862, McClellan attacked a portion of Lee’s army.
 During the course of the day, Lee’s divided army reunited on the battlefield and was able to fight McClellan and the Army of the Potomac to a draw.
 The Battle of Antietam was the bloodiest single-day engagement of the entire war, with both sides suffering a combined 23,000 casualties.
 While the battle was a draw, Lee withdrew from the battlefield, returning to Virginia.

 Despite Antietam's outcome, President Lincoln still was disappointed in McClellan's performance, especially the general's slowness in advancing after Lee's retreating army.
-On November 5, 1862, Lincoln removed McClellan from command of the Army of the Potomac, replacing the general with General Ambrose Burnside.
+On November 5, 1862, Lincoln removed McClellan from command of the Army of the Potomac, replacing him with Major General Ambrose Burnside.
 In a letter to his wife, McClellan wrote,

 Those in whose judgment I rely tell me that I fought the battle splendidly and that it was a masterpiece of art. . . .I feel I have done all that can be asked in twice saving the country. . . .I feel some little pride in having, with a beaten & demoralized army, defeated Lee so utterly. . . .Well, one of these days history will I trust do me justice.